Breast Cancer Doctors & Surgeons

 Breast Center Leadership

-- Caroline Block, MD, Director of Medical Oncology (profile)
+- Amy Comander, MD, Medical Director of Medical Oncology, Breast Center (profile)

 Auerbach Breast Center Medical Oncologists

 Medical oncologists at the Auerbach Breast Center specialize in treating breast cancer using chemotherapy, hormone therapy and biological therapy.
 After treatment, they provide follow-up care to monitor patients’ progress.
 Medical oncologists also offer genetic testing for hereditary breast/ovarian cancer as well as screening and prevention options for women at high risk for breast cancer.
 A patient’s medical oncologist becomes a life-long care provider, following that patient’s cancer-related health care throughout treatment and for ongoing follow-up.
 Our medical oncologists are:

 - Amy Comander, MD, Director of Medical Oncology, Breast Center (profile)

 Radiation Oncologists specialize in using radiation to treat cancer.
 As a member of the treatment team, they will help determine whether radiation is needed.
 They develop and prescribe each cancer patient’s radiation treatment plan and make sure that every treatment is administered accurately.
 They also help identify and treat any side effects of radiation therapy.
 A Massachusetts General Hospital specialist provides radiation oncology services for Newton-Wellesley Breast Center patients.
 Our radiation oncologists are

 - Joanna Tansky, MD, Medical Director, Radiation Oncology (profile)